ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 ## Understanding Customer Link Expiration (TTL)

-Customer links will, by default, expire after 120 minutes.
-If a customer attempts to complete a payment after this time, the transaction will be rejected.
+Customer links expire by default after 120 minutes.
+If a customer tries to complete a payment after this period, the transaction will be rejected.
 This expiration can be handled through WooCommerce's stock management system, specifically using the **Hold Stock (minutes)** setting.

 When stock management is enabled, WooCommerce reserves the product for the specified time in the **Hold Stock** setting,